lgatto/RforProteomics/README.md

 ([pubmed](http://www.ncbi.nlm.nih.gov/pubmed/23692960) and
 [pre-print](http://arxiv.org/abs/1305.6559)).
-The package illustrates how `R` and a selection of dedicated packages that can be used to access mass-spectrometry proteomics data, manipulate and visualize it, how to process label-free and labeled quantitative data and how to analyse the quantitation data.
+The package illustrates how `R` and a selection of dedicated packages that can be used to access mass-spectrometry proteomics data, manipulate and visualise it, how to process label-free and labelled quantitative data and how to analyse the quantitation data.

 The package will be updated beyond the content of the manuscript to